Boxing

 Then of course came his two fights in 2023 against John Ryder and Jermell Charlo.
 ‘Canelo’ once again won both fights via wide unanimous decision, putting on a show for his hometown fans in Guadalajara, Mexico for the Ryder fight and putting a beatdown on Charlo in his second home of Las Vegas.

-Then came another defence, this time in an all-Mexican affair against the unbeaten Jaime Munguia in March.
-Like he has done for four consecutive fights now, Alvarez won the contest via unanimous decision.
+Then came another defence, this time in an all-Mexican affair against the unbeaten Jaime Munguia in March before a one sided beating of Edgar Berlanga in September 2024.
+Like he has done for five consecutive fights now, Alvarez won those two contests via unanimous decision.
 ‘Canelo’ hasn’t tasted victory via stoppage since November 2021 now.

 At just 34-years-old, ‘Canelo’ still has plenty left in the tank and is sure to be around world level for the next few years.
 Who knows, he could even surpass 25 world title fight victories and add a world title in yet another division.
 You wouldn’t put it past him.